 “Hated it.
 Hated the teachers, hated the kids.
 It would be great if I never ever thought about it again.
 Ever.”

 That shut him up.
 Only gradually did his two selves veer together again.
 Hate was great misdirection.

 The investment banker loved male strippers, which made the dirty work easy.
 Sometimes he disappeared into a bedroom with one.
 Over eight straight evenings, John took $2.4 million from the guy, and without protestation.
 Evan decided not spend his share.
 He was saving for a down payment on a house, but was unclear how he would do that in cash.

-The young Russian was easy, too, but then he turned around too soon during a deck switch.
+The young Russian brought in his own security, which John told him was an FSB officer.
+The mark himself was so impatient that it was easy, but then Evan turned around too soon during a deck switch.
 Evan looked at him.
-Their eyes met, and then Evan looked away.
+Their eyes met, and then Evan looked away, at the FSB guy, whose eyes he also met, and so in desperation, he looked out the window.
 He began to sweat.
 Russian eyes were scary because Evan didn’t know where they were coming from.
 They seemed frighteningly unsentimental.
-He looked over at John, whose eyes were eyes averted but who was still looking.
+He looked over at John, whose eyes were averted but who was still looking.
 Evan thought about what he knew about Russia, that they were an alcoholic society, that they had been ruled for years by gangsters masquerading as communists, and now, gangsters masquerading as democrats, that they had been undergoing a brain drain for years and that natural selection had probably taken its toll.
 They were such a corrupt society that they had to deal with loser American millionaires like Mr. Orange Hair.

 A long minute passed.
+The bodyguard looked away.
 Eventually, it became clear that the Russian was drunk.
 He had seen something, but he didn’t see, the brain being a funny thing.